A high order unfitted finite element method for time-Harmonic Maxwell interface problems: The finite element convergence analysis

 \section{The finite element convergence analysis}

 In this section, we study the well-posedness and the convergence of the unfitted finite element method for the time-harmonic Maxwell equations in \eqref{g1}-\eqref{g2}.
 We first prove optimal error estimates for a projection operator for the coercive Maxwell equations in \S4.1, which is used to prove the optimal error estimates for our unfitted finite element method using the Schatz argument in \S4.2.
-We briefly consider the case when the domain $\Om$ is a right hexahedron in \S4.3 which is of special interest for solving the Maxwell scattering problems when using the method of perfectly matched layer (PML) to reduce the problem to a bounded domain (see, e.g., Bramble and Pasciak \cite{Br12}, Chen et al \cite{Ch13}).

-In this section, unless otherwise stated. we will denote $C>0$ the generic constant which may depend on the wave number $k$ and the coefficients $\vep_i,\mu_i$, $i=1,2$, but is independent of $p$, $h_K$ for all $K\in\cM$, and $\eta_K$ for all $K\in\cM^\Ga\cup\cM^\Si$.
+In this section, unless otherwise stated, we will denote $C>0$ the generic constant which may depend on the wave number $k$ and the coefficients $\vep_i,\mu_i$, $i=1,2$, but is independent of $p$, $h_K$ for all $K\in\cM$, and $\eta_K$ for all $K\in\cM^\Ga\cup\cM^\Si$.